Russia warns that Sweden and Finland joining Nato would end ‘nuclear-free Baltics’

 Helsinki promises decision about whether to apply to join alliance within weeks, while Stockholm is also reviewing its security policy

-Moscow has warned Nato that if Sweden and Finland join the military alliance Russia would have to strengthen its defences in the region, saying there could be no future commitment to a “nuclear free” Baltic.
+Moscow has warned Nato that if Sweden and Finland join the military alliance Russia would have to strengthen its defences in the region, with a threat to deploy nuclear weapons in the Baltic.

 “There can be no more talk of any nuclear-free status for the Baltic, the balance must be restored,” said Dmitry Medvedev, deputy chairman of Russia’s Security Council.